tonycimaglia/Accessibility/README.md

 #### People can see or hear the content

 - meaningful alt text (helps seo)
-- making sure form elements are labeled (labels can be hidden, screen readers willgrasp at straws for text to read)
+- making sure form elements are labeled (labels can be hidden, screen readers will grasp at straws for text to read)
 - good contrast
 - removing titles from links